 - Rule no 1 .
 There are no rules!

+- Rule no 2.
+If someone else can make a great curry paste, grab several.

 - Rule no 3.
-If someone else can make a great curry paste, throw it in your trolley and run!

-- Rule no 4.
-Crank up the heat and let the oven do the work.
+Turn up the heat and let the oven do the work.

 Roasting the chicken with the skin on prevents the meat from drying out.
-Whether you choose to eat the skin or prefer it without, remember, chicken skin has to be CRSIPY.
-For banters, replace the peanut butter with a nut butter of your choice.
-Cashew or macadamia nut butter would be a good.
-I’d serve these chicken satays with sticky rice and steamed green beans.
+If you’re eating the skin, make sure it’s crispy. you choose to eat the skin or prefer it without, chicken skin has to be CRSIPY.
+I like to serve the satays with sticky rice and steamed green beans.

 Oven-roasted chicken satays